Skip to main content

 But what I best remember about the Fujiya is our accommodations there.
 It was the policy that rooms be allotted to Americans with preference to the senior officer present.
 Since my father was in charge of housing throughout Japan, this meant that he booked us into the Fujiya when he knew he would be that officer.

 He did well.
 Each time there we stayed in the Lily of the Valley Suite, at the farthest end of a remote wing, with its own garden and swimming pool.
 My parents had their room, and I had mine, separated from theirs by a common room.
 My room was inordinately huge, larger than at home, and magnificently appointed.
-The room came with its own servant, each time the same, a quietly deferential teenage girl who would appear at odd moments to inquire, in halting English, whether there was anything I needed.
+The room came with its own servant, each time the same, a quietly deferential teenaged girl who would appear at odd moments to inquire, in halting English, whether there was anything I needed.
 As with our house servants, my duty was always to reply in the negative.

 While we usually had dinner with other Americans and their families in the public dining room, we always had breakfast in our suite, announced by a maid tapping lightly on my door.
-Like so much else in this land of rituals, breakfast was no casual affair but an exquisitely sumptuous, artfully arranged version of a typical American eye-opener.
+Like so much else in this land of rituals, breakfast was no casual affair, but an exquisitely sumptuous, artfully arranged version of a typical American eye-opener.
 This may seem an odd thing to remember so vividly, but then you tend to savor mornings that begin in a room opened to dewy, perfumed air, a glass of apricot nectar and a freshly cut chrysanthemum on fine china beside your fresh eggs (a rarity; the eggs we ate at home came in powdered form from the commissary).

 I also remember the cocktail hour in our room in the late afternoon: for the tea sandwiches, my first experience with same, and also for the ubiquitous Ritz crackers.
 My presence was required whenever my parents entertained Japanese guests (but not necessarily American ones).
 I could otherwise scarf down Ritz crackers and also peanuts just about anywhere else; bowls of them dotted the public rooms.

 In addition to personal trips, there were numerous formal ones requiring our presence in an official capacity.
 Some were U.S. Army affairs, but the most memorable were those when we were among the official guests of Emperor Hirohito.
-For these we were usually driven to Tokyo in my father’s official car.
+For these, we were usually driven to Tokyo in my father’s official car.

 An especially popular outing was cormorant fishing, still a tourist attraction, albeit not, as we enjoyed it, at an imperial retreat.
 It takes place at night and involves a gawky-looking black bird that has bulging eyes and a long, scrawny, crooked neck.
 A handler fits a ring to the cormorant’s neck just tight enough to prevent it from swallowing a fish, then sends it out, held on a long tether, to scoop up fish one by one from the water and return them to the boat.
-I don’t know about now, but back then the fish were left with the Japanese for their use, while we Americans dined aboard the small boats on charcoal-grilled sukiyaki washed down with sake (in ritually small amounts, for me as well).
+I don’t know about now, but back then, the fish were left with the Japanese for their use, while we Americans dined aboard the small boats on charcoal-grilled sukiyaki washed down with sake (in ritually small amounts, for me, as well).

-But by far the most oddly exotic formal event we attended was the annual duck netting at the emperor’s private hunting lodge.
+But, by far, the most oddly exotic formal event we attended was the annual duck-netting at the emperor’s private hunting lodge.
 This took place at a large pond with a high berm on one side.
-We spectators were concealed behind the berm, at such an angle as to allow us a view of the pond.
+We spectators were concealed behind the berm at such an angle as to allow us a view of the pond.

 What my mother says was termed a Judas duck would be released on the pond, there to quack away until over-flying ducks joined it.
 Once a suitable flock had gathered, the Judas duck would paddle toward the berm, the others following.
 When the ducks got the proper distance inshore, a team of beaters would rise from concealed trenches on the opposite side of the pond, shouting and flailing the water with long poles.
 The terrified birds would take off in the opposite direction—over the berm, but from so close a point that they could clear it by only a few feet.

 Waiting on the other side was a team of netters—including, if they so desired, the guests—who would scamper up the berm with large nets held aloft on long handles, snaring the fleeing ducks.
-Needless to say, the day ended with a sumptuous duck dinner, prepared Japanese style, marinated in soy sauce.
+Needless to say, the day ended with a sumptuous duck dinner prepared Japanese style, marinated in soy sauce.
 It’s still a favorite dish of mine.

-Today I get amused, open-mouthed stares when I describe duck netting, even from executive friends and acquaintances who have lately lived in Japan with some access to the higher reaches of Japanese society.
-Perhaps it is still an imperial ritual but long closed to Western eyes; I don’t know.
+Today, I get amused, open-mouthed stares when I describe duck-netting, even from executive friends and acquaintances who have lately lived in Japan with some access to the higher reaches of Japanese society.
+Perhaps it is still an imperial ritual, but long closed to Western eyes; I don’t know.

 Beyond immersing ourselves in Japanese society, we were expected to help rebuild it by freely spending in it.
 My home, the home of my sister (who got married rather than go to Japan), and especially that of my mother bear witness to this, with artifacts from that time that far surpass in quality and uniqueness what is usually available to today’s visitor.
 Some were official gifts to my father, but most were bought openly.